the-ox-studio/oxdef/PROGRESS.md

 1. Expressions are not yet evaluated (stored as token sequences)
 2. Templates are not yet expanded (stored in AST)
-3. Data sources are parsed but not executed
-4. No multi-file resolution yet
+3. No multi-file resolution yet
-5. No streaming support yet
+4. No streaming support yet

 These are all expected - they're part of the preprocessing phases that come next.

-**Note**: Tag system (Phases 2-5) is now complete, including:
-- Tag definitions and instances
+**Note**: Phases 1-7 are now complete:
+- ✅ Lexer/Parser (Phase 1)
-- Tag composition and expansion
+- ✅ Tag System (Phases 2-4)
-- Module property injection with conflict validation
+- ✅ Module Property Injection (Phase 5)
+- ✅ Data Sources & Async Handling (Phases 6-7)
+- ✅ Critical fixes applied (memory safety, circular detection, module context)